A reading for Cultural Anthropology

-While this approach is theoretically possible, it is highly impractical.
+- While this approach is theoretically possible, it is highly impractical.
 Why?
 Well, comparatively few non-Christian respondents would be able to do this.
 They have never been called upon to do so — much less are they prepared to do so.
-It is as though their glasses have become an integral part of their eyes.
+It is as though their colored glasses have become an integral part of their eyes.
 Of the few who, by virtue of education or association, are able to change glasses, there would be only a few inclined to do so.

-- Second, missionaries can tr to temporarily adopt the world view of their non-Christian respondents.
-Then, by reexamining their message in the light of the respondent world view, they can encode the message in a way that it will be meaningful to people in that culture.
+- Second, the missionaries themselves can try to temporarily adopt the world view of their non-Christian respondents.
+Then, by reexamining their message in the light of the respondent world view, they may be able to encode the message in a way that it will be meaningful to people in that culture.

 - While this approach is not easy, it is both possible and practical.
 Complete communication may not be attainable.
 Perfection seldom is.
 But effective communication is possible if missionaries take the initiative and pay the price.
-And true missionary motivation is to communicate a message, not simply dispense it.
+And authentic missionary motivation is to communicate a message, not simply dispense it.

 - Third, missionaries can invite their respondents to meet them halfway, to exchange one lens for another and try looking through one eye, so to speak.

 - This has been a popular approach to the problem.
-Traditionally, the study of comparative religion has been undertaken by many missionaries in order to find points of contact or establish common ground between religious world views.
+Traditionally, the study of comparative religion has been undertaken by missionaries in order to find points of contact or establish common ground.
 Sadly, upon closer examination, many such presumed points and places have turned out to be mirages.
 Others seem to have some kind of reality to commend them, but upon close examination the "reality" turns out to be religious quicksand.
 That is why Hendrik Kraemer insists that one must have a "totalitarian" understanding of religion.
 B this, he means that the separate parts of any religion must be understood in terms of the whole or totality of it.
 In terms of the glasses analogy, we need both lenses.
 Otherwise we risk distortion.